nashville-software-school/dotnet-loncotes-client/README.md

 ```

 1. Shut down and restart your API if it is running, otherwise start the API
-1. Then run `npm start` to start the application.
+1. Then run `npm run dev` to start the application.